Counselling & EMDR Therapy

 I embrace a safe and compassionate approach to help you take some time to reflect, gain awareness and achieve your goals in the most efficient and comfortable way possible.
 We work at the root of current issues to produce long lasting changes in how you think and feel about yourself and the world.

-All treatment plans are individually created using a range of evidence based psychotherapeutic modalities that harness Memory Reconsolidation processes.
-Including EMDR, Attachment Informed EMDR, Internal Family Systems Informed EMDR, Developmental Needs Meeting Strategy and FLASH technique.
-I am also trained in Mindfulness techniques, Cognitive Behavioural Therapy, Cognitive Processing Therapy and Dialectical Behavioural Therapy.
+All treatment plans are individually created using a range of evidence based psychotherapeutic modalities that harness memory reconsolidation processes.
+Including EMDR (accredited practitioner), Attachment Informed EMDR, Internal Family Systems Informed EMDR, Coherence Therapy (level 1), Developmental Needs Meeting Strategy and FLASH technique.
+I am also trained in Mindfulness techniques, Cognitive Processing Therapy and Dialectical Behavioural Therapy.

 I offer online sessions throughout the week, with in clinic sessions on Thursdays only.
 Deciding on a therapist is a big step.
 You are very welcome to get in touch for an obligation-free 15 minute chat to ask me any questions and see if how I work is a good fit for you.